savonet/blog/_posts/2024-06-13-a-faster-liquidsoap.md

 ---
 layout: post
-title: A Faster Liquidsoap
+title: A Faster Liquidsoap (part 1)
 ---

-# A Faster Liquidsoap (part 1)

 _The fast part_